Ben Chandler: 2012

 Chandler was again challenged by Barr.
 Randolph S. Vance ran as a write-in candidate.
 Barr defeated Chandler in the election, 50.6% to 46.7%.

 Post-congressional career

 Chandler did not run for Governor in 2015, though he has hinted that he might run for office again in the future.

-From 2013 to 2016, Chandler served as Executive Director of the Kentucky Humanities Council.
-Since 2016, he has been the CEO of the Foundation for a Healthy Kentucky.
+From 2013 to 2016, Chandler served as executive director of the Kentucky Humanities Council.
+From 2016 to 2024, he was CEO of the Foundation for a Healthy Kentucky.
 He is a member of the ReFormers Caucus of Issue One.